-The Board is responsible for providing oversight on sustainability policy and strategy and meets with management at least annually to discuss plans and emerging ESG issues.
-Through its Risk Committee, the Board also provides oversight for ESG and climate risks to ensure material risks are appropriately identified, managed and monitored.
-The executive Risk Management Committee is responsible for oversight of the risk management process, including ESG risks.
-The executive Sustainability Committee is responsible for ensuring implementation of policy and strategy, establishing goals and initiatives, measuring progress, and approving annual reporting for ESG matters.
-We are committed to providing decision-useful disclosure to our shareholders and other stakeholders and will release our 2022 Sustainability Report in May 2023.
+The Board is responsible for providing oversight on sustainability policy and strategy, and discusses trends, plans and emerging issues at least annually.
+Through its Risk Committee, the Board also provides oversight for sustainability and climate risks to ensure material risks are appropriately identified, managed and monitored.
+The Executive Risk Management Committee is responsible for oversight of the risk management process, including environmental and social risks.
+The Executive Sustainability Committee is responsible for ensuring implementation of policy and strategy, establishing goals and initiatives, measuring progress, and approving annual reporting.
+We are committed to providing decision-useful disclosure to our shareholders and other stakeholders and will release our 2023 Sustainability Report in May 2024.